 Yes, dogs can eat raspberries.
 Raspberries are a healthy treat for dogs, packed with vitamins and antioxidants.
 They’re a low-calorie treat, so you don’t have to worry about your dog packing on the pounds.

 Also, You can feed your dog strawberries.
 Just make sure they’re fresh or frozen – dried strawberries can be too sweet for dogs and may cause stomach upset.

 However, as with any treat, it’s essential to give them in moderation and ensure your dog doesn’t have any allergies to the fruit.

 Yes, dogs can eat golden raspberries.
 These berries are not toxic to dogs and are pretty healthy for them.
 Golden raspberries are a great source of fiber, vitamins, and minerals.
 They can help improve your dog’s digestion and provide them with some essential antioxidants.

-Can dogs eat golden gooseberries?
+Can dogs eat gooseberries?

 No, dogs should not eat golden gooseberries.
 These fruits contain high levels of cyanide, which can be toxic to dogs if ingested in large quantities.
-Contact your veterinarian immediately if you suspect your dog has eaten golden gooseberries.
+Contact your vet immediately if you suspect your dog has eaten golden gooseberries.

 What berries are poisonous to dogs?

 There are a few berries that are poisonous to dogs, such as: